 Opposite a calm and quiet luxury dining experience, the Blue Mountains with its dramatic scenery is a budget-friendly destination (you can get there by public transport from Sydney), perfectly fit for those seeking a more adventurous nature spot.
 If you are taking a road trip, have a look, and consider visiting Lake Burragorang as well.

 Perth is the best choice for couples seeking the comforts of modern convenience.
-Kings Park is an excellent spot for strolling around on bikes together, and you can take a boat on the gorgeous Elizabeth Quay at night watching the city lights at night.
-Hotels with room service will allow you to enjoy the fresh local food.
+Kings Park is an excellent spot for strolling around on bikes together, and you can take a boat on the gorgeous Elizabeth Quay at night to watch the city lights at night.
+Hotels with room service will allow you to enjoy fresh local food.